Air Conditioner Repair Checklist

 - Look for the breaker identified “AC” and ensure it’s in the “on” location.
-If it’s overloaded, the switch will be in the middle of the panel or “off” location.
+If it’s overloaded, the switch will be in the "off" position.

 - Firmly move the lever back to the “on” location.
 If it instantaneously flips again, leave it alone and reach us at 614-451-0846.
 A breaker that keeps turning off may signal your residence has an electrical problem.

 If your thermostat isn’t giving a sign to your system to work, it won’t turn on.

 The first step is ensuring it’s set to “cool” and not “heat.”
 Otherwise your air conditioner will probably not turn on.
 You could also get hot air coming from vents since the furnace is on instead.